 In addition, the United States Supreme Court supports police protection in high-speed chases, meaning that you cannot hold the police responsible for causing a wrongful death suit in this regard.

-Unlike wrongful death actions, a survival cause of action must be brought by the estate’s personal representative on behalf of the dead victim to cover their own out-of-pocket and other losses.
+Unlike wrongful death actions, a survival cause of action must be brought by the estate’s representative on behalf of the dead victim to cover their out-of-pocket and other losses.

-Here, the estate can collect damages for the pain, suffering, and other personal issues like funeral expenses and damage to the deceased’s property from a civil court.
-For example, when a police officer strikes an arrestee and straddles their back trying to secure handcuffs on the arrestee’s wrists.
+Here, the estate can collect damages for pain, suffering, and other personal issues like funeral expenses and damage to the deceased’s property from a civil court.
+For example, when a police officer strikes an arrestee and straddles their back, trying to secure handcuffs on the arrestee’s wrists.

-Maybe other cops struggled to pull back the arrestees arms and the arrestee died?
-Maybe they placed their shoes on the victim’s throat, etc. If the victim had pneumonia or a respiratory disorder and passed away, the estate itself can sue the police and their government entity for the decedent’s pain and suffering, emergency room expenses, and possibly even sue for punitive damages!
+Maybe other cops struggled to pull back the arrestee’s arms, and the arrestee died?
+Perhaps they placed their shoes on the victim’s throat, etc. Suppose the victim had pneumonia or a respiratory disorder and passed away.
+In that case, the estate itself can sue the police and their government entity for the decedent’s pain and suffering, emergency room expenses, and possibly even for punitive damages!

 If the taser the police used was defective, the estate could bring a suit against the manufacturer for a similar damages award.
-Of course, if the emergency room doctor prescribed bad drugs, the wrong drug, and that leads to a sensitive patient dying, the decedent’s estate may have a medical malpractice claim against the hospital and doctor.
+Of course, suppose the emergency room doctor prescribed bad drugs or the wrong medication, which leads to a sensitive patient dying.
+In that case, the decedent’s estate may have a medical malpractice claim against the hospital and doctor.

-So there can be more than one part responsible to pay you.
-Determining who pays what comes down to the parties with standing to sue, their lawyers, and the facts obtained from the investigation.
+So there can be more than one part responsible for paying you.
+They determine who pays what comes down to the parties with standing to sue, their lawyers, and the facts obtained from the investigation.

 A structured settlement gets comparable to an annuity in terms of how it works.
 The cash descendants are entitled to for support will be invested.
 Interest and principal will be paid out regularly or annually based upon prior consent.
 As a result, if the decedent’s dependent spouse prefers a monthly income rather than a flat sum, this can work out.